 On-Campus and Distance Education Degree Programs

-There is no final examination for this degree.
+A final examination is not required for the non-thesis Master of Education degree.
 The student will instead be required to successfully complete a required common course.

 Additional Requirements